I measured my brain waves and task performance on caffeine- here’s what I found

 The other problem: high doses of caffeine would impair my sleep, because I played dodgeball later at night- nine to eleven PM.
 So I’ve backed off from higher doses and started playing on only a hundred or so milligrams to keep myself sleeping well.

 Sports: 150–250 mg

 Weight training: 250–400 mg

-And again, I’m a 30 year old male, 152 pounds, around 13% body fat.
+And again, at the time I was a 30 year old male*, 152 pounds, around 13% body fat.
 The effects of caffeine definitely scale off of body weight, probably more so for physical than mental effects.

 As guidelines to help you find your own ideal dosages, I’ve taken notes of how I felt at each level.
 Aside from actually measuring your performance, I think it helps a lot to go off of how you feel.